yast/yast-storage-ng/doc/fake-devicegraphs-yaml-format.md

   Omit if the file system should not be mounted.
   Permitted values: Any valid Linux path (case sensitive)

 - label: The label of the file system of this partition.
   Omit if there should be no label.

+- encryption: This is a separate tree level.
+  Omit if there should be no encryption.

+#### encryption

+Example:

+    encryption:
+        name:     "cr_root"
+        type:     "luks"
+        password: "s3cr3t"

+This is permitted under "partition" or "lvm_lv".
+For LVM PVs, add this to the corresponding partition.

+- name: Required parameter.
+This is the name of the crypto device that appears in /etc/crypttab and below /dev/mapper.
+Starting this with "cr_" is a convention, but not mandatory.

+- type: Right now, only "luks" is supported.
+This is the default and optional, so it can be omitted.

+- password: The encryption password.
+In the context of fake device graphs, this is not really used (but it is set in libstorage).

 ### free